MarkB19988/Database/README.md

 #### Delete
 This command is used to delete values from tables, the type of data can be specified.

+DELETE FROM ENEMIES WHERE ID=2
+LEVEL > 2 AND NAME='DRAGON';

+DELETE FROM ENEMIES WHERE NAME = 'MAGE';

+DELETE FROM SPELLS WHERE RANGE = 50 ;

 #### Select
 This command is used to search the database for any data that matches the paramaters you inpud into the command, it will then return any found data that fits these paramaters to you.